 The real Fast Five

-Jason Snelling was on fire when forced to shoulder the running game load with Devonta Freeman and Jerious Norwood going down with injuries.
+Jason Snelling was on fire when forced to shoulder the running game load with Michael Turner and Jerious Norwood going down with injuries.
 The four-year veteran saw significant time last year when Turner was injured for several weeks, and the experience really showed Sunday against Arizona.
 Snelling finished with 24 carries for 129 yards and 2 touchdowns and also caught 5 passes for 57 yards and another score.
 Injury Update: Coach Smith characterized Michael Turner's groin injury as "not too serious" after the game but admitted he had yet to speak with the training staff for a more definitive update.
 The severity of Norwood's knee injury is unknown; Coach Smith expected a status update on Monday.

 Atlanta shut down the Cardinals offense early with a couple of big turnovers.
 Cornerback Chris Owens came up with a big interception early in the first half, and then safety William Moore, who started in place of the injured Erik Coleman, snagged one of his own on a tipped pass that occurred on just the second play from scrimmage in the second half.
 The Falcons were only able to get six points off of the picks, but they shut down crucial drives for the Cardinals and never let them get into an offensive rhythm.